w11k/ngx-componentdestroyed/README.md

 ## TSLint rule

 Our sister project [@w11k/rx-ninja](https://github.com/w11k/rx-ninja) provides a TSLint rule to enforce the use a terminator operator.
-If you want to use `untilComponentDestroyed(this)` instead of `takeUntil(componentDestroyed(this))` please add this configuration:
+If you want to use `untilComponentDestroyed(this)` instead of `takeUntil(componentDestroyed(this))` please add this configuration to your tslint.json file:

 ```
 {